PhD study

 - in case of excellent results, support in post-doctoral programmes of the Slovak Academy of Sciences, or the offer of a position in a stable scientific institution.

-The following dissertation topics are available for the academic year 2025/2026 in the programme European Studies and Policies:
+The following dissertation topics are available for the academic year 2026/2027 in the programme European Studies and Policies:

 Migration Politics and Policies: Determinants of Change, Actors and Dynamics (Mgr., MA Lucia Mýtna Kureková, PhD.)

-This dissertation will analyse political context and migration policy-making in Central Europe, focusing both in immigration as well as integration policies.
-It will track changes in migration and integration policies from past to present, and, using mixed research methods, it will analyse determinants, actors and dynamics of change in immigrant admission and/or integration policies.
+Migration has been a critical component of European societies, and it is likely to dominate policy and political agendas in the coming years.
+Central European governments have thus far taken a conservative stance towards immigration from non-European countries and have shown relatively poor integration efforts.
+However, the numbers of incoming migrants in these countries continue to rise dynamically, also due to the Russian aggression in Ukraine, which initiated massive refugee flows towards Central European countries.
+This is likely to put pressure on enhanced integration and might shape public opinion about migration.
+This dissertation will analyse political context and migration policy making in Central Europe, focusing on both immigration and integration policies.
+It will track changes in migration and integration policies from the past to the present and, using mixed research methods, analyse the determinants, actors, and dynamics of change in immigrant admission and/or integration policies.
 It might also evaluate whether migration policies are effective in changing immigrant flows and their characteristics (composition).
 Research will primarily focus on Slovakia, but could be extended in a comparative design to other countries in Central Europe or in the European Union, or to various immigrant groups.

 Adaptation Strategies to Changing Skills Demand (Mgr., MA Lucia Mýtna Kureková, PhD.)

-Digital and green transition together with demographic change bring about multidimensional, interconnected and complex social and economic challenges.
-These challenges are particularly pressing in Slovakia which belongs to countries with the highest risk of automation and digitisation, as well as a fast aging labour force.
-These transition processes have already impacted the organisation and functioning of national and local labour markets, which have been experiencing skill shortages and concurrent pressures to adapt to changing labour market demands.
+The digital and green transition, together with demographic change, brings about multidimensional, interconnected, and complex social and economic challenges.
+These challenges are particularly pressing in Slovakia, which belongs to countries with the highest risk of automation and digitisation, as well as a fast-ageing labour force.
+These transition processes have already affected the organisation and functioning of national and local labour markets, which are experiencing skill shortages and concurrent pressures to adapt to changing labour market demands.
 Rapid adaptation in terms of skills and knowledge is one specific aspect to which individuals, firms and governments at different levels need to respond.
+This dissertation will map and analyse skill adaptation approaches and strategies in response to digital, green, and demographic transitions by relevant actors (individuals, firms, and governments), considering different challenges across sectors, skill levels, and employer types.
+The student will preferably learn and apply a mixed-methods research design, using both qualitative and quantitative methodologies, with a focus on (but not limited to) Slovakia.

 Diversification of Family Behavior and Family Policy in Slovakia (doc.
 RNDr.
 Branislav Šprocha, PhD.)

-Family behaviour in Slovakia has undergone several dynamic and, in many aspects, historically unique transformational changes in the last three decades.
+Family behavior in Slovakia has undergone several dynamic and, in many aspects, historically unique transformational changes in the last three decades.
 The almost unified model of transitions to adulthood and its specific setting of individual transitions in new social, cultural, economic and political conditions have not found application.
 We are witnessing a significant diversification of family and reproductive behaviour.
 In addition to changes in the intensity and timing of marriage, motherhood and parenthood, they are reflected in the more frequent occurrence of some forms of couple coexistence and reproductive models that were specific to Slovak society until recently (e.g. childlessness, single childhood, late fertility, extramarital fertility).
 However, the question is how society and public policies in Slovakia reflect these shifts.
 The dissertation aims to indicate the main changes in family behaviour in Slovakia with a focus on its diversification in the context of their social perception and to reflect on the setting and character of selected family policy instruments.
 Since Slovakia is not the only European country in which such a dynamic transformation of family and reproductive behaviour occurs, an equally important goal will also be to identify potential efforts for such reflection in the public policies of selected post-communist states.